 Prior to April 2020, El Mensajero was distributed FREE at more than 250 area retail locations, agencies and churches.
 After the COVID pandemic closed these distribution points, El Mensajero transitioned to online-only formats.
 Our e-newsletter is sent to email inboxes once a month — sign up to receive the emails!
 You can also follow us on Facebook and Instagram.

-El Mensajero is published by the Rochester Catholic Press Association, Inc., a 501(c)3 nonprofit corporation.
+El Mensajero is published and supported by the Rochester Catholic Press Association, Inc., a 501(c)3 nonprofit corporation.